tencentyun/intlcloud-documents/API/API 3.0/云数据库/云数据库 Redis/redis-2018-04-12/地域相关接口/查询产品售卖规格_intl.md

 API domain name: redis.tencentcloudapi.com.

 This API queries the capacity specifications of Redis instances in the specified availability zone and instance type.
-If you are not in the whitelist for the availability zone or type, you cannot view the details of the capacity specifications.
-You can submit a ticket to apply for listing in the desired whitelist
+If you are not in the whitelist for an availability zone or instance type, you cannot view the capacity specification details of that availability zone or instance type.
+You can submit a ticket for whitelist application.

 Default API request rate limit: 20 requests/sec.